Actindo-AG/Documentation/PIM/API/05_Products.md

 ### Definitions

-For a list of standard *PIM* attributes, see [Create a product](#create-a-product).
+For a list of standard *PIM* attributes, see [The product object](#the-product-object).
 The required fields are marked in bold.

-To get a list of all your attributes, see [List of all attributes](#list-all-attributes).
+To get a list of all your attributes, see [List of all attributes](#to-be-determined).

 | Attribute      | Type | Description |
 | ----------- | ----------- | ---------- |